SteveDaulton/column_print/README.md

 # column_print.py

-Utilities to aid printing data to a terminal window in columns.
+A simple way to print short strings to a terminal in columns.

+Unlike many similar utilities, it is NOT necessary for the strings to be in a list before printing. column_print can print any sequence of strings without knowing the length or number of strings in advance.

 ## ColumnPrinter